Why you should check your mattress for bed bugs

 - Bed bugs are found anywhere and everywhere humans live

-- Tropical bed bugs are a bed bug variant that need a higher average temperature to thrive and live in subtropical and tropical regions
+- Tropical bed bugs are a bed bug variant that needs a higher average temperature to thrive and live in subtropical and tropical regions

 How Do I Protect Myself from Bed Bugs?